Precisely determining photon-number in real-time: FPGA Measurements

-From the TES pulse, we also measure the pulse rise time, which is the time taken from the moment the timestamp is given until it reaches the maximum height, as shown in Figure \ref{fig:fpga_with_all}.
+We also measure the pulse rise time from the TES pulse, which is the time taken from the moment the timestamp is given until it reaches the maximum height (Figure~\ref{fig:fpga_with_all}).
+Rise time must be considered when considering appropriate time windows, e.g. for counting coincidences.
 Additionally, we measure the number of rises in each TES pulse, which can be used to indicate the presence of background counts, for example.
-The presence of additional rises indicates that two or more absorption events happened before the TES was able to cool down to its operating temperature.
+Additional rises indicate that two or more absorption events happened before the TES could cool down to its operating temperature, as shown in Figure~\ref{fig:multi_absorption}.
 Based on this information, the user can perform a more careful analysis to check if it is possible to assign photon number to different events or to discard the pulse, if the information available is insufficient to assign a photon number with reasonable certainty.
-We note that height and maximum slope measurements cannot be performed simultaneously. \textbf{S3.
-Area Histogram}.
-The model $M$ we used to fit the area histogram---the dashed red line in Figure \ref{fig:histograms}---was composed of a sum of Gaussian curves $G_n(a)$, defined by
+We note that our current implementation cannot perform height and maximum slope measurements simultaneously.